Overview

 SharePoint Connection Manager is SSIS Connection Manager for establishing SharePoint connections.
 Use the API to build components based on SharePoint Connection Manager.

-Use the SharePoint Connection Manager dialog to specify parameters for connecting to SharePoint service.
+Use the Server page of the SharePoint Connection Manager dialog to specify parameters for connecting to SharePoint service.

 Specify deployment type.
 This parameter has the options listed in the following table.